 Russia targets UK activist via Interpol

-EU states should put financial pressure on Interpol to stop countries such as Russia abusing the system, a prominent human rights campaigner has said.
+EU states should put financial pressure on Interpol to stop countries such as Russia from abusing the system, a prominent human rights campaigner has said.

-Bill Browder, a London-based figure who has fought for tighter EU and US sanctions on Russia, spoke after the Kremlin confirmed it had filed a red notice at Interpol calling for his arrest.
+Bill Browder, a London-based figure who has fought for tighter EU and US sanctions on Russia, spoke out after the Kremlin confirmed it had filed another red notice at the international police agency calling for his arrest.

-The Russian prosecutor general’s office said on Thursday (24 August) it had sent “objections” to Interpol after it declined to put Browder on its “wanted list” based on Russia's request in June.
+The Russian prosecutor general’s office said on Thursday (24 August) it had sent “objections” to Interpol after the agency declined to put Browder on its “wanted list” based on a Russian request in June.

-But Russia's action still led to an incident at Heathrow airport in the UK on 3 August.
+But Russia's action still caused an incident at Heathrow airport in the UK on 3 August.

-Staff stopped Browder from flying to the US because the Department of Homeland Security had deleted his visa waiver.
+Staff stopped Browder from flying to the US because the Department of Homeland Security (DHS) had deleted his visa waiver.

-The US later reinstated it, but Browder told EUobserver that the glitch was linked to the Interpol issue.
+The DHS promptly reinstated it, but Browder told EUobserver that the glitch was linked to the Interpol alert.
 “Yes.
 I was informed by people connected to US law enforcement that it was,” he said.

 Browder said it was “not clear what actions Interpol did or did not take on the basis of Russia's request”.